 Canyon Breeze’s menu features more than 70 items, including brick-fired oven pizzas, burgers, salads, sandwiches, Mexican cuisine, ice cream, and smoothies.

-If you’ve worked up an appetite after a day of outdoor activity, try the Vortex Nachos Supreme -- a mound of house-made tortilla chips topped with shredded chicken, Cheddar cheese, pico de gallo, sour cream, and guacamole.
-For something lighter, try a veggie wrap with lettuce, tomatoes, carrots, cucumbers, red onions, Swiss cheese, and hummus.
+If you’ve worked up an appetite after a day of outdoor activity, try the Vortex Nachos Supreme — a mound of house-made tortilla chips topped with shredded chicken, Cheddar cheese, pico de gallo, sour cream, and guacamole.
+For something lighter, try the Sedona Harvest salad with romaine lettuce topped with dried cranberries, raisins, apples, sunflowers seeds, and mango dressing.

 The comfortable bar located in front of a window is a great spot for a beer and an appetizer.
 Or for a sweet treat, Sabrina’s Gourmet Ice Cream offers a range of flavors, from brownie to pistachio almond.

 8. Secret Garden Cafe

 A garden setting, European-style cuisine, and premium wines make the Secret Garden Cafe a captivating spot for lunch or dinner.